 Creating a marketplace that is attractive for competitors to operators yet safe and secure enough for players to gamble responsibly is no easy feat.
 In launching the inaugural annual GSGB (which is due to double in size and scope next year), the UKGC is taking significant steps towards achieving this aim.

-Our highly configurable platform for identity in the gaming market allows operators to keep abreast of constantly changing regulations and new fraud schemes and scams, while ensuring a safe and secure gaming experience, from the UK to LATAM.
+Our automated identity verification solution allows operators to keep abreast of constantly changing regulations and new fraud schemes and scams, while ensuring a safe and secure gaming experience, from the UK to LATAM.
 With our latest round of platform enhancements, we now offer UK-specific data checks, and financial risk checks, which provide operators with insights into affordability indicators to online gamblers and comply with the latest updates to the UK Gambling Act.

 For more information on the UK’s ever-evolving regulatory framework, read our interview, ‘Controlling the comfort zone, with Roger Redfearn-Tyrzyk, VP Global Gaming at IDnow.’